 Here at Cavanna Homes, we’re excited to be bringing two new communities to the eastern and southern outskirts of Exeter.
-Cavanna @ Elm Park is situated between Alphington and Exeter, close to open green space and key commuter routes, while Equinox II will provide 81 new stylish homes near to Exeter Science Park and close to a 15-acre park and great links into Exeter City Centre.
+Cavanna @ Elm Park is situated between Alphington and Exeter, close to open green space and key commuter routes, while Equinox II and Equinox III will provide new stylish homes near to Exeter Science Park and close to a 15-acre park and great links into Exeter City Centre.

 Breakfast or brunch spots in Exeter